The Best Things to do over Christmas in Galway

 Walk the Christmassy City Streets – Enjoy the Christmas Lights in Galway

-Enjoy The Decorations and Christmas Lights in Galway City
+Enjoy The Decorations and the Galway Christmas Lights

 You need to walk around the city to really take in the Christmas feeling.
 Galway is always great for a walk around, but especially at Christmas time.
 Shop Street is decorated to the nines and some shops and pubs have joined in too.
 Lights will be beaming from every direction and what’s better than wrapping up and going for a Christmassy stroll.